TuPhung369/Haaga_Backend_Programming/TuPhung_Docs/docs/deployment.md

    # Create a new schema named 'tuphung'
    ```

-4. Build the application:
+5. Build the application:

    ```powershell
    mvn clean install -DskipTests
    ```

-5. Run the application:
+6. Run the application with the development profile:

    ```powershell
    mvn spring-boot:run -Dspring-boot.run.profiles=dev
    ```

-6. The backend API will be available at `http://localhost:8080/api`
+7. The backend API will be available at `http://localhost:9095/identify_service`

 ## Docker Deployment

+To containerize the application, you'll need to create Docker configuration files.
+Below is a guide on how to set up Docker for this project based on the actual configuration of your application.

 ### Containerization Architecture